 Eligible employees in five states—and the District of Columbia—now (or will in the near future) either have access to paid family and medical leave for the first time, or receive updated benefits.
 Let’s take a look at each state’s newly implemented or upgraded laws.

-New York employers are in the middle of a four-year phase in for the state’s Paid Family Leave benefit.
-As of January 1, 2020, farm laborers and other eligible employees will have access to a 10-week period of leave to bond with a new child, care for a family member with a serious health condition, or assist loved ones when a family member is deployed on active military service.
+As of January 1, 2020, farm laborers and other eligible employees can access a 10-week period of leave to bond with a new child, care for a family member with a serious health condition, or assist loved ones when a family member goes on active military duty.

 The Paid Family Leave wage replacement benefit also increases in 2020—employees taking paid time off will now receive 60% of their average weekly wage, up to a cap of 60% of the current Statewide Average Weekly Wage of $1,401.17.
 The maximum weekly benefit for 2020 is $840.70.